 Begin by placing the restricted muscle on the foam roller.
 Reposition yourself such that the focus of the foam roller is maximal on the affected muscle.
 Start at one end and roll the roller with the required pressure along the length of the muscle.

 The next step is the most important.
 While rolling, you will touch upon a point that is quite tender.
-Hold the roller in this position for at least 90 seconds,
+Hold the roller in this position for at least 90 seconds, until you can feel the tenderness dissipate slightly.
+You can also choose to roll the foam roller in small strokes instead of holding it in position.2

 What Should I Do Or Avoid Doing While Foam Rolling?